opf/openproject/docs/getting-started/my-account/README.md

 ### Change the order to display comments

 You can select the order of the comments (for example of the comments for a work package which appear in the Activity tab).
-You can select the **chronological** or **reverse chronological order** to display the comments.
+You can select the **oldest first** or **newest first** to display the comments.

-If you choose reverse chronological order the latest comment will appear on top in the Activity list.
+If you choose newest first the latest comment will appear on top in the Activity list.

 ![display comments](1572883259523.png)